omasoud/MarkdownViewer/README.md

   - Neutralizes `javascript:` URIs in links and sources
   - Blocks `data:` URIs in links (but allows them in images)

-  This is defense-in-depth behind the CSP.
+  This sanitization is the primary security barrier.
+The CSP provides defense-in-depth, blocking execution even if sanitization were bypassed.

 - **Mark-of-the-Web (MOTW) detection:** Files downloaded from the internet are flagged by Windows with a Zone Identifier.
 When you open such a file, the app displays a warning dialog with options to:
   - **Open** — view this time (will warn again next time)